As of 8th June 2018, Riverford is now an employee-owned business.

-- 74% of Riverford will move into an Employee Trust, benefiting all employees equally
+- 74% of Riverford is now owned by an Employee Trust, benefiting all employees equally

-- Founder-owner Guy Singh-Watson will retain 26% and a very active role
+- Founder-owner Guy Singh-Watson has retained 26% and has kept a very active role in the business

-- After research and reflection over more than a decade, Guy has chosen employee ownership to protect Riverford’s values, ensure its independence, and because he believes the employees are the best people for the job
+- After research and reflection over more than a decade, Guy chose employee ownership to protect Riverford’s values, ensure its independence, and because he believes the employees are the best people for the job

 - The rejection of outside investors and choice of EO to secure its succession continues Riverford’s challenging stance on business norms.
 EO is a gathering movement, seeing growth of around 60% since 2010.
 Done well, it has demonstrable benefits for staff and business, including higher productivity, higher morale, and less debt